longjiangk/SemST/README.md

 # Reproduce

 - Step 1: Prepare the data
-Download raw data, prepared LLM embeddings, and model weights from https://xxx and save to `data/`.
+Download the raw data, LLM embeddings, and model weights from https://xxx and save them in the project root.

 - Step 2: Preprocess the data
 Run `python preprocess/MBA_generate_data.py` to preprocess the raw data and generate the required files.